I’m a little OCD when it comes to bookkeeping. I like my accounts to balance to the penny. Or when in Mexico, to the peso!

 One day we were actually negotiating with a taxi driver over 10 pesos in price difference.
 The driver finally agreed to the price our hotel told us was the going rate.
 Victory!
 In the taxi, my husband said, “We’re actually haggling over .50 cents.”
 Enough said!
 Arriving at the destination we paid him what he originally quoted.
 The appreciative smile on his face was worth more than .50 cent savings!

-I’ve tracked the expenses individually for each city in order to notice where costs were higher or lower as well as a final summary for the 14-day average.
+I’ve tracked the expenses individually for each city in order to notice where costs are higher or lower as well as a final summary for the 14-day average.
 Transportation costs between each city have been included.

 Chiapa de Corzo